 For the positive battery contact side of the pill, I stripped a 17mm diameter circuit board and soldered the LED leads to it.
 To accommodate the larger diameter LED, (the Ultrafire C2 uses a Cree XLamp® XR-E LED), I enlarged the hole in the reflector with a reamer.

 Thanks to jirik_cz, now I have a 5″ (130mm) long flashlight that is a bright as my Roar of the Penguin.

 “There are many ways to sharpen a knife.
 This method produces a good general purpose edge.”

-About 25 years ago, Kenny bought me a Henckels Four Star 8″ chef’s knife because I told him that I needed a good knife to slice some chicken breasts.
+About 25 years ago, Kenny bought me a Zwilling Four Star 8-Inch Chef’s Knife (affiliate link) because I told him that I needed a good knife to slice some chicken breasts.
 I was going to make Pierre Franey’s Chicken and Avocado in Cream, which Kenny liked.
 When Pierre Franey’s column first came out in the NY Times, I thought the title was “The 60 Second Gourmet,” not “The 60 Minute Gourmet.”

 A few months ago, I broke the tip off the knife while trying to separate some frozen hot links.
 (I use a flathead screwdriver now).
 I used my Dremel to grind the tip so it looks like a Santoku, but I haven’t been able to keep it sharp.
 I’ve had it sharpened professionally 3 times in the past 5 years but they weren’t great sharpening jobs.

-I like Tim Andersen’s first paragraph of Step 3 (click read more).
+I like Tim Andersen’s line, “Buy yourself a sharpening stone for a dollar in Chinatown.
+If your city doesn’t have a Chinatown, get one or move somewhere civilized.” (click the Instructables link below).
 I had to go to San Jose to get my sharpening stone (at 99 Ranch) but it actually cost $0.99.